 Arlo vs. Arlo Pro — Pricing Chart

-Arlo vs. Arlo Pro — The Bottom Line
+Arlo vs. Arlo Pro — Our Thoughts

 If you’re choosing between Arlo vs. Arlo Pro, we’d say go with the Pro Version over the Standard Arlo.
 Sometimes Pro versions don’t have much to offer.
 But when you compare Arlo Pro vs Arlo, it’s hard to say no to the Pro version.
 All the new, eco-friendly features like solar panel charging, two-way audio and advanced motion detection are definitely worth the extra cash.
 Plus, with the Arlo Pro base station, you get smart siren and local storage.